AntaresSimulatorTeam/antares_craft/docs/getting-started.md

 For those operations, the syntax slightly depends on whether you want to work on studies on you filesystem, or studies stored in an antares-web application.

+!!! warning

+    Only study versions above 8.8 are currently supported.

 ### antares-web studies

 In order to create a study on your antares-web server, you can use the the `create_study_api` method.